recolic/shared-bootdir-helper/README.md

 1. Modify `/etc/default/grub`, to set `GRUB_CMDLINE_LINUX_DEFAULT="__KERNEL_PARAMETER_MANAGED_BY_HELPER"`.
 2. Modify file `/etc/shared-bootdir-helper-multi-kparam.cfg`, to set kernel parameters for each hostname.

+## Usage

+Firstly, install this package.

+Secondly, if you only want to solve problem 1, you do nothing in this step.
+If you want to solve problem 2, follow the "What should you do" guide in Problem2.

+Thirdly, you must re-install your kernel.
+You may want to run `pacman -S linux`, `pacman -S linux-lts`, `pacman -S linux-surface`, or something like this.

+Lastly, you need to run `grub-mkconfig -o /boot/grub/grub.cfg` again.
+Now you have successfully configured this tool!
+Enjoy and forget it!

+You need to do nothing while upgrading your kernel in the future, because the kimage filename would not be changed.
+Just do what you usually do.

 ## Support status

 ### Distributions